This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 The 4.5 inch cutting width on the Joy is totally fine for kids sweatshirt projects as well.

-this pack to make this cute boys HTV project.
+We used SVG files from this pack to make this cute HTV project.
 Adding an extra color made all the difference!

 Does your business have staff uniforms?